30+ Ideas for the Best Things to Do in Kalbarri (2025)

 This allows you one full day to explore the inland gorges of Kalbarri National Park, plus another full day taking in the attractions along the coastal cliffs, enjoying some time at the beach and seeing the town.

-Kalbarri is best explored on a road trip from Perth – I’ve got a suggested itinerary of things to do and see on the way to Kalbarri that you can read right here.
+Kalbarri is best explored on a road trip from Perth – I’ve got a suggested itinerary of things to do and see on the way to Kalbarri that you can read right here which maps out my recommended day-by-day itinerary.

 And, if you are continuing further along the Coral Coast, don’t forget to check out my Perth to Exmouth road trip guide to help you plan the ultimate adventure along the coast.